 A visit to Thessaloniki has to include AnoPoli, which is known as the ‘old town’ or ‘upper town’ and is the most traditional part of the city, featuring small stone paved streets and squares.
 It was one of the parts of the city that avoided destruction in the Great Fire of Thessaloniki in 1917 and is now a UNESCO World Heritage Site.
 It is the highest point of the city, therefore is where the acropolis is located.
 It’s Byzantine fort ((Heptapirgion) and structures, plus Ottoman architecture make it a poplar location and it also boasts stunning views of the city, sea and Mount Olympus.

 To experience Thessaloniki to its fullest, visitors should visit the coffee bars, restaurants and shops, like there is in the Ladadika Port District.
 Whether it is for relaxing during the day or socialising at night there is always music; jazz, pop, house and traditional.
 The atmosphere at night has been helped by the growing numbers of students from around the world who study in the city, which is now approximately 20,000+ in total.
+The City of Thessaloniki (the Municipality/Council) are always looking to work with organisations from around the world to collaborate on any projects.

 Greek food is famous throughout the world, so the local dishes are served everywhere, so a Traditional Meze (selection of local dishes) is a great way to sample it.
 Otherwise try Koulouri (bread rings), Bougatsa (pastry filled with choice of fillings) or Galaktoboureko (semolina-based custard in filo pastry).